Nick Madrigal Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.19 team ERA ranks 15th among all league pitching staffs.
+- The Pirates have a 4.29 team ERA that ranks 17th among all MLB pitching staffs.

-- The Pirates allow the fourth-fewest home runs in baseball (67 total, one per game).
+- The Pirates surrender the third-fewest home runs in baseball (67 total, one per game).

+- Oviedo makes the start for the Pirates, his 14th of the season.
+He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.

+- In his most recent time out on Saturday against the New York Mets, the right-hander went 6 1/3 innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.